hemant-soni-vst-au4/microservice/README.md

 # kubernet
 It is a tool for running a bunch of different containers we give it some configuration to describe how we want our container to run and interact with each other

+kubectl version

+Kubernetes cluster -> A collection of nodes + a master to manage them Node -> A virtual machine that will run our container Pod -> a pod can run multiple containers
+Deployment -> Monitor a set of pods, make sure they are running and restrats them if they crash Service -> provide an easy to remember URL to access a running container

+Kubernets confg files

+kubectl apply -f posts.yml => to run kubernet config file

+kubectl get pods ->> to check pods created